Jessica Clair Didier

 New York, NY 10018

-Jessica holds a bachelor’s degree in Human Resource Management from University of Greenwich and an associate degree in Labor Studies.
-She is also continuing her professional development by pursuing a master’s degree in Employee and Labor Relations with a focus on organizational change management.
-Passionate about building positive workplace cultures, Jessica is committed to strengthening the relationship between employees and organizations while helping mission-driven teams thrive and deliver meaningful impact in their communities.
+She holds a bachelor’s degree in Human Resource Management from the University of Greenwich and an associate degree in Labor Studies from Cipriani College of Labour and Cooperative Studies.
+She is currently pursuing a master’s degree in Employee and Labor Relations at Rutgers University with a minor in organizational change management.

 • Change Management Certification